snalepa11/Marketing-Refactor/README.md

 - Link to deployed code:
 https://snalepa11.github.io/Marketing-Refactor/

-- Link to GitHub repositroty where code can be found: https://github.com/snalepa11/Marketing-Refactor
+- Link to GitHub repository where code can be found: https://github.com/snalepa11/Marketing-Refactor